+Is Playing with Fire safe for kids?
 Not all PG ratings are the same.
 Movie ratings have shifted so much over the years – teetering between Incredibles 2 intense and Abominable calm.
 More recently, a shocking Maleficent: Mistress of Evil PG rating really took us for a loop.

+Why is Play with Fire rated PG?
 With everything “going wrong” in this film, there’s definitely room for suggestive content.
 Is the new Playing with Fire movie ok for children?
 Rated PG for “rude humor, some suggestive material, and mild peril,” I’m breaking down whether this PG film is safe and appropriate for your kids to see.

 Language.
 I guess Paramount didn’t think I would pay attention to the opening song.
 But when the smoke jumpers are entering the screen to the popular “Uptown Funk” song, the words “hot damn” were all I could think about over and over and over through the opening scene.
 Besides the one suggestive song though, I didn’t catch any other adult language that your kids should be concerned with.